Sidney Poitier: 1958–1969: Breakthrough and stardom

-1960s

 In 1961, Poitier starred in the film adaptation of A Raisin in the Sun for which he received another Golden Globe Award nomination.
 Also in 1961, Poitier starred in Paris Blues alongside Paul Newman, Joanne Woodward, Louis Armstrong, and Diahann Carroll.
 The film dealt with the American racism of the time by contrasting it with Paris's open acceptance of Black people.
 In 1963 he starred in Lilies of the Field.
-For this role, he won the Academy Award for Best Actor and became the first Black male to win the award.
+For this role, he won the Academy Award for Best Actor and became the first African-American to win the award in a leading role.
 His satisfaction at this honor was undermined by his concerns that this award was more of the industry congratulating itself for having him as a token and it would inhibit him from asking for more substantive considerations afterward.
 Poitier worked relatively little over the following year; he remained the only major actor of African descent and the roles offered were predominantly typecast as a soft-spoken appeaser.

 In 1964, Poitier recorded an album with the composer Fred Katz called Poitier Meets Plato, in which Poitier recites passages from Plato's writings.
 He also performed in the Cold War drama The Bedford Incident (1965) alongside the film's producer Richard Widmark, the Biblical epic film The Greatest Story Ever Told (1965) alongside Charlton Heston and Max von Sydow, and A Patch of Blue (1965) co-starring Elizabeth Hartman and Shelley Winters.

 In 1967, he was the most successful draw at the box office, the commercial peak of his career, with three popular films, To Sir, with Love, and In the Heat of the Night, and Guess Who's Coming to Dinner.
 Although these three films seemingly shared little similarity, they all, albeit not overtly, dealt with the black and white divide.
 In To Sir, with Love, Poitier plays a teacher at a secondary school in the East End of London.
 The film deals with social and racial issues in the inner city school.
 The film was met with mixed response; however, Poitier was praised for his performance, with the critic from Time writing, "Even the weak moments are saved by Poitier, who invests his role with a subtle warmth."